Baseball Bats And Dominance Hierarchies

 The Winner-Loser Continuum

-Consider how horse herds, with their kick-you-in-the-teeth hierarchies, operate much like corporations.
-In herds, each horse simultaneously dominates and is dominated, with the exception of the top and bottom horses: A dominates B, B dominates C, C dominates D, D dominates E. C is subservient to A and B, but gets to dominate D and E. E is the lowest thus is dominated by ABCD (E can’t say no if someone wants a bj).
-Companies have similar hierarchies: senior vice presidents dominate vice presidents, vice presidents dominate senior directors, senior directors dominate directors, directors dominate managers, managers dominate entry-level workers.
+Leveling up with horse herds, the same neurochemical feedback loops dictate strict kick-you-in-the-teeth hierarchies, which operate much like corporations.
+In herds, each horse simultaneously dominates and is dominated, with the exception of the top and bottom horses: A dominates B, B dominates C, C dominates D, D dominates E. C is subservient to A and B, but gets to dominate D and E. E is the lowest thus is dominated by ABCD (E can’t say no if someone wants them to get their knees dirty).
+The same dynamics govern corporations: senior vice presidents dominate vice presidents, vice presidents dominate senior directors, senior directors dominate directors, directors dominate managers, managers dominate entry-level workers.
+And just like duelling lobsters, those in the herd are winning and losing on octopamine and serotonin feedback loops.
+Where winning lobsters secure the best shelters near great food in lobsterland, the biggest chickens position themselves at the front of the coop for the best food and senior vice presidents and directors, with the best pay, live in the best communities with great shops, schools, and hospitals.

 In Conclusion